Wednesday's Sports Transactions

 CAROLINA HURRICANES — Placed G Eddie Lack on injured reserve.
 Claimed F Ty Rattie off waivers from St. Louis.

-USA SOCCER — Named Matt Reis goalkeeping coach, Thomas Rongen chief scout and Dave Sarachan, Pat Noonan and Kenny Arena assistant coaches for the men’s national team.
+US SOCCER FEDERATION— Named Matt Reis goalkeeping coach, Thomas Rongen chief scout and Dave Sarachan, Pat Noonan and Kenny Arena assistant coaches for the men’s national team.

 LA GALAXY — Announced the retirement of F Mike Magee.